omni-us/jsonargparse/DOCUMENTATION.rst

 parser was built, some of the options above might not apply.
 Parsing of environment variables must be explicitly enabled, except if using :py:meth:`.ArgumentParser.parse_env`.
-If the parser does not have an :class:`.ActionConfigFile` argument, then there is no parsing of a full config environment variable or a way to provide a config file from command line.
+If the parser does not have an `action="config"` argument, then there is no parsing of a full config environment variable or a way to provide a config file from command line.